Dear Frankie: Reception

 Carina Chocano of the Los Angeles Times stated the film "nestles comfortably in that Scottish-Celtic niche of cozy, overcast, working-class fairy tales that seem to smell faintly of fried fish and beer ...
 Not that Dear Frankie aspires to any kind of hardened realism.
 On the contrary, it caters to a particular type of Anglophile fantasy, the kind where the china doesn't match and the chintz is dingy, but people look out for one another and love sprouts easily in the humidity ...
 [Its] surprises are few and low-key, but the story wraps up nicely.
-In that way, the movie is not unlike the fish dinners Frankie ... procures from Marie - slightly soggy and bland, but as warm, starchy and satisfying as a box of fries."
+In that way, the movie is not unlike the fish dinners Frankie ... procures from Marie - slightly soggy and bland, but as warm, starchy and satisfying as a box of fries".

 In the Tampa Bay Times, Steve Persall graded the film B and added, "Auerbach and screenwriter Andrea Gibb handle these circumstances with such understated grace that sap becomes special.
 Not perfect, but deeper, more affecting than U.S. moviegoers are accustomed to seeing.
 It's easy to guess what happens, but we're hooked anyway.
 A last-reel twist almost spoils the effect; we're waiting for something to go wrong with such a delicate story.
 Then, almost magically, the performances pull us through the cumbersome moments, resulting in a pat finale that honestly feels good."

-Writing for The Scotsman, Eddie Harrison said the ending "provides the single most heartbreaking moment in recent Scottish cinema, winning Dear Frankie a 15-minute standing ovation in Cannes and a less well publicised outbreak of mass sobbing at a press screening earlier the same day."
-In the UK, Radio Times awarded the film four out of a possible five stars and commented, "This simple story is rich with precise observation and it tugs at the heartstrings without being maudlin or manipulative ...
+In the UK, Radio Times awarded the film four out of five and commented, "This simple story is rich with precise observation and it tugs at the heartstrings without being maudlin or manipulative ...
 With its sincere and perceptive script, the beautifully shot film vividly captures the raw emotions of its complex characters ...
-Despite occasional flickers of a fairy-tale ending, Auerbach ultimately resists the temptation, maintaining the realism and integrity that give this thoughtful feature its bittersweet charm."
-Philip French of The Observer described it as "a well-meaning but almost totally unconvincing tale ... [that's] a sentimental mess," while Peter Bradshaw of The Guardian stated, "This film struck me as sucrose and false when it premiered at last year's Cannes film festival.
+Despite occasional flickers of a fairy-tale ending, Auerbach ultimately resists the temptation, maintaining the realism and integrity that give this thoughtful feature its bittersweet charm".
+Philip French of The Observer described it as "a well-meaning but almost totally unconvincing tale ... [that's] a sentimental mess", while Peter Bradshaw of The Guardian stated, "This film struck me as sucrose and false when it premiered at last year's Cannes film festival.
 A second viewing certainly points up the presence of good actors doing an honest job, but they cannot do anything about something so mawkish and fundamentally unconvincing."

-In his review in The New York Times, Stephen Holden called the film "a heaping bowl of Scottish blarney," a "manipulative tearjerker," and "a fraudulent yarn riddled with plot holes and improbabilities and topped by a cynical final twist that pulls the rug out from under the story."
+In his review in The New York Times, Stephen Holden called the film "a heaping bowl of Scottish blarney", a "manipulative tearjerker", and "a fraudulent yarn riddled with plot holes and improbabilities and topped by a cynical final twist that pulls the rug out from under the story".